caltech-netlab/caltech-netlab.github.io/README.md

 ### Presentations

 The presentations page includes two parts, talks and misc writings, written using only HTML.
-If you have a new item to add, copy any existed item in [\_pages/presentations.md](_pages/presentations.md) and replace the key information in it.
+If you have a new item to add, copy any existing item in [\_pages/presentations.md](_pages/presentations.md) and replace the key information in it.

 ---